 Brenda was promoted to the SVCR management team in 2015 after nearly 6 years as a Residential Specialist at SVCR and a total of over 16 years experience working with individuals with intellectual disabilities.
 She brings great energy and dedication to her position.

-MONICA HAMLIN, PROGRAM MANAGER
+Amber Day, PROGRAM MANAGER